Student Advisory Groups

 Student Advisory Groups embed student voices and perspectives into the design, delivery and evaluation of services, programs, and courses at Deakin University.
 By collaborating with our students, the university can benefit from authentic feedback and ideas, and support our students through professional development to help them gain real-work experience in matters of governance and decision-making.

-• Elicit and report student feedback, perspectives, and ideas on teaching and learning and/or matters relating to the student experience,
+- Elicit and report student feedback, perspectives, and ideas on teaching and learning and/or matters relating to the student experience,

-• Support students through centralised training (offered by the DoS) on governance and leadership,
+- Support students through centralised training (offered by the DoS) on governance and leadership,

-• Report regularly on the feedback and/or outcomes of the group to DoS for centralised reporting,
+- Report regularly on the feedback and/or outcomes of the group to DoS for centralised reporting,

-• Pursue other goals as determined by the group, including special projects.
+- Pursue other goals as determined by the group, including special projects.

 Running a Student Advisory Group

 Student Advisory Groups consist of 10 – 12 members, but this can be adjusted up to 20 depending on the Group’s demands and objectives.
 Members are required to be current students at Deakin University and recruitment will take an equity-first approach to selection of students, with preference being given to students from diverse backgrounds.
-Student members are appointed for a period of one year.

-We encourage the use of collaborative spaces such as MSTeams to share any documents prior to each workshop.
+We encourage the use of collaborative spaces such as Teams to share any documents prior to each workshop.
 Teams sites can also provide a space for Group members to communicate and connect with each other between the workshops.

 All staff are offered ongoing support from the Office of the Dean of Students to maintain student engagement and participation across the year.
 A nominated staff secretariat will be expected to submit a form following each meeting to pass along general feedback, actions and outcomes that arose from the meeting to support central reporting.